 2. Completion of all Feinstein School of Education and Human Development admission requirements (standardized test scores are not required).

 3. A teaching certificate.
+In elementary or secondary education

 4. Applicants should have a minimum of 21 hours of undergraduate work in their subject content area with a 3.00 GPA.
 Consideration will be given to students who may lack sufficient credits in their content, but have experience working in schools.